Building Information Modeling

 BIM describes a digital planning process linking all planners together in a single network.
-BIM planning uses a database to connect information such as room books, dimensions, quantities and item descriptions, all the way through to costs.
+BIM planning uses a database to connect information such as space plans, dimensions, quantities and item descriptions, in addition to costs.

 At the same time, BIM is also a new form of interdisciplinary team work (collaboration).
-A virtual simulation forms the basis for the building or infrastructure under construction.
+It is based on virtual simulation of the building or infrastructure under construction.
 The BIM process seeks to arrive at a precise performance prediction enabling the economic and environmental effects of the project to be assessed and optimized.

-The BIM value chain stretches from basic evaluation through preliminary planning, design planning, analysis, documentation, the production process (including quantity take-off and schedule planning) and site management to facility management.
+The BIM value chain ranges from basic evaluation through preliminary planning, design planning, analysis, documentation, the production process (including quantity take-off and schedule planning) to site management and facility management.
 And the data can even be used at a later stage, when it comes to demolishing or renovating the building, for example.

-BIM can be used for more and more activities and application areas.
+BIM is being used for more and more activities and applications.

-It is impossible these days for practitioners and observers of the construction and real estate sector to ignore BIM as a fundamental planning and construction tool.
+It is impossible these days for players in, or observers of, the construction and real estate sector to ignore BIM as a fundamental planning and construction tool.
 Numerous interest groups, working groups, local BIM clusters, the private sector, public sector authorities and other stakeholders have been dealing with Building Information Modeling for quite some time now.

-And in global terms, BIM has been up and running for many years.
-The method has seen a high level of activity in the Anglo-Saxon world, in particular – with corresponding success for builders and other project participants.
+And, in global terms, BIM has been up and running for many years.
+The method has gained ground in the United States and the United Kingdom in particular - with corresponding success for principals and other project participants.
 But BIM is also winning over more and more followers here in Germany, and we now have the first BIM specialist spin-offs for road construction as well as for city and neighborhood projects.

 What does the future hold for BIM?
 Have a peek inside a model!

-Using iPads and augmented reality software, you can go inside a virtual-reality skyscraper and see how individual disciplines are linked to one another.
-You can have a peek inside the model courtesy of Drees & Sommer’s app for iPhone and iPad – which you can download for free from the App-Store.
+Using iPads and augmented reality software, you can go inside a virtual reality high-rise building and see how individual disciplines are linked to one another.
+You can have a peek inside the model courtesy of Drees & Sommer’s app for iPhone and iPad – which you can download free from the App-Store.
 You will also need to print out the following example.